ODR-PadEnc is an encoder for Programme Associated Data (PAD) and includes support for:

 ./bootstrap ./configure make sudo make install

-Please note that Ubuntu 16.04 still (09.03.2017) ships a version of ImageMagick that was affected by a memory leak (see #2).
-Hence ODR-PadEnc will increasingly consume memory until it crashes!
+Please note that Debian Jessie and Ubuntu 16.04 shipped a version of ImageMagick that was affected by two memory leaks (see #2, and also Ubuntu's #1671630 and #1680543).
+Hence ODR-PadEnc increasingly consumed memory until it crashed.

 It can read all file formats supported by ImageMagick, and by default resizes them to 320x240 pixels, and compresses them as JPEG.
 If the input file is already a JPEG file of the correct size, and smaller than 50kB, it is sent without further compression.
 If the input file is a PNG that satisfies the same criteria, it is transmitted as PNG without any recompression.